dnlgsv/policy-aware-order-chatbot/README.md

     uv run uvicorn main:app --reload --port 8000
     ```
     The API will be accessible at `http://localhost:8000`.
+    You might need to open a new terminal session to continue.

 2.  **Run the Interactive Demo (Optional):**
     ```bash